LOZORD/me/README.md

 # Me, Leo Rudberg
 Welcome to my personal website!
 No, seriously!

-I am currently a software engineer at [Google](https://google.com), working on developer tools and infrastructure for [Google Cloud](https://cloud.google.com).
+I am currently a software engineer at [Google](https://google.com), working on iOS developer tools and infrastructure.

 See the [__News__](#news) section to learn what I've been up to most recently.

-Being a busy hacking hedge knight/console cowboy/professional nosher leaves me with little time to worry about maintaining a nice personal site.
+Being a busy hacking [hedge knight](https://gameofthrones.fandom.com/wiki/Hedge_knight)/[console cowboy](https://williamgibson.fandom.com/wiki/Case)/professional nosher leaves me with little time to worry about maintaining a nice personal site.
 Plus, this is free, and I :heart: git!

 I have old information [here](http://cs.wisc.edu/~leo).

-This is what I look like:
+This is what I look like (circa 2015):
 ![Yup, this is me](https://github.com/LOZORD/me/blob/master/me.jpg)

 Take a look around...